vinisalazar/BioProv/paper/paper.md

 ## Overview

 BioProv is **object-oriented** and **project-based**.
 It works by modelling the provenance elements of a BWF into an object called a `Project`.
 Projects group related samples and files and any programs that process these files.
-They also carry information about agents, which are represented both as users and computing environments used to execute programs.
-In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a set of programs which can be run on any set of adequate samples.
+They also carry information about agents, *i.e.* users and computing environments used to execute programs.
+In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a set of programs that can be run on a set of adequate files.
 A user can therefore use the same workflow in many projects.
 Because they are serializable in JSON and tabular formats, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
 The library can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the application's command line interface (CLI).
 The CLI component of BioProv allows users to quickly launch custom workflows from the command line using